 I chose the kimono style after a bit of snoop shopping on the Internet.
 I wanted something with a bit of shape to it but not too girly.
 Waterfall cardis are great but I find they look best in lightweight fabrics and worn open, OK for spring but certainly not for winter!
 The kimono has a very generous wrapover and you can make the collar as wide as you like to keep your neck warm.
 Here’s a better view.

 You don’t need a printed pattern to make a kimono and it makes very efficient use of fabric.
-I always use this tutorial for the basic construction steps.
+I used a tutorial that used to be at fibers.destinyslobster.com/Japanese/Clothes/japmakekimono.htm for the basic construction steps but am no longer linking to it because the site seems to have been taken over by someone else and last time I looked was dangerous to visit.
+The original can be found on the WayBack Machine at https://web.archive.org/web/20100130095013/http://fibers.destinyslobster.com/Japanese/Clothes/japmakekimono.htm .
 I added patch pockets to the front because I had a little bit of leftover fabric and also I figured it would stop me stashing too much stuff in the sleeves.
 The patch pockets are on the left front because a kimono always wraps left over right whether worn by a man or a woman.

 My fabric was 60″/150cm wide charcoal coloured boiled wool jersey from Truro Fabrics.
 This is how I laid out the pieces.
 Units are all inches because the sizes I needed divided into inches more nicely than centimetres.
 I could have made the collar piece quite a bit shorter.
 When I made the layout I hadn’t decided where I wanted the collar to finish so I erred on the generous side.